MicrosoftDocs/azure-dev-docs/articles/dev-tunnels/security.md

 ## Web-forwarding

-Tunnel ports using the HTTP(S)/WS(S) protocols can be accessed directly via the provided web-forwarding url (e.g. `https://tunnelid-3000.devtunnels.ms`).
+Tunnel ports using the HTTP(S)/WS(S) protocols can be accessed directly via the provided web-forwarding url (for example: `https://tunnelid-3000.devtunnels.ms`).

 - Insecure client connections are **always** automatically upgraded to HTTPS/WSS.
-  - Note: These may still connect to a (non-TLS) HTTP server on the host, even when the client connection is upgraded to HTTPS (see TLS termination below).
 - HTTP Strict Transport Security (HSTS) is enabled with a one year max-age.
 - The minimum TLS version the service supports is 1.2, with TLS 1.3 being the preferred version.
 - TLS termination is done at service ingress using service certificates, issued by a Microsoft CA.